New Albany, IN, Family Mediation Attorney

 Why Do I Need a Family Law Mediation Attorney?

 The most effective family mediation attorneys have extensive training in working with families and the law.
 In addition, Indiana law requires that mediators complete training before they are allowed to conduct mediation sessions.

 Family mediation lawyers have built their abilities by listening closely to family needs and applying the law as favorably as possible.

 Our attorneys specialize in discovering solutions and creating agreements everyone can feel comfortable about.
 We are beside you at the table throughout the mediation process.

 Mediation and Divorce

-A case in which divorce mediation may not be appropriate is when there has been domestic violence or abuse.
-With such cases, a formal order that prevents the abuse victim from having any contact with the abusing spouse is often best.
+Divorce mediation may not be appropriate when there has been domestic violence or abuse.
+In such cases, a formal order that prevents the abuse victim from having any contact with the abusing spouse is often best.

 Mediation and Child Custody

-Also, keep in mind that mediators are skilled and do this for a living.
-Even with couples who are fighting, they are often able to bring parties together to reach a solution for the sake of the children.
+Mediators are skilled, trained, and professional.
+They are often able to bring parties together to reach a solution for the sake of the children.

 The Cornerstones of Family Law Mediation